brahmg1/weather-dashboard/README.md

 ## Description

-In this weather dashboard app I used OpenWeather API to retrieve weather data for cities that runs in the browser and features dynamically updated HTML and CSS.
+Created a dynamic weather dashboard using JavaScript and the OpenWeather API that displays current weather conditions and a five-day forecast for any city.
+Tools used are JavaScript, API, JSON, HTML, and CSS.

 ## Website Link